jeffcheung115231/GENHK_MidTerm_Project/README.md

 # JDE Mid-Term Project

 This repository contains the code and documentation for the Genernation Hong Kong x Clap@JC JDE Mid-Term Project, which focuses on data analysis and scraping tools for market research and insights.
-The project was carried out by Team Green, consisting of Jacky, Winson, and Jeff.

 ## Contents